microsoft/essex-toolkit/packages/msal-interactor/README.md

 - **msalConfig**: Valid [msal-browser configuration object](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/configuration.md).
 - **oidcScopes**: [OpenID Scopes](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent?WT.mc_id=Portal-Microsoft_AAD_RegisteredApps#openid-connect-scopes) to ask the user to consent to upfront.

-**getAccessToken and getIdTokenClaims**
+**`getAccessToken` and `getIdTokenClaims`**

 Both `.getAccessToken` and `.getIdTokenClaims` methods will prompt the user to login if necessary.
 Before prompting to login, both methods will attempt to load a valid token from cache before attempting to refresh the corresponding token with a refresh token, also loaded from cache.
 If `MsalInteractor` is unable to load a token from cache or refresh an existing token then it will prompt the user to login.
-Since both access and id token getters prompt the user to login if necessary, the flow of manually logging in with `.login` is optional.
+Since both access and id token methods prompt the user to login if necessary, the flow of manually logging in with `.login` is optional.